icons8/lunacy-docs/docs/components.md

 All the components used in the layout are on the left, and their instances are nested in the profile card frame, which is a component itself.

-When using complex components such as this one, you can easily change the states of the nested components, manually edit them, or modify all instances by adjusting the main component.
+When using complex components such as this one, you can easily change the states of the nested components, manually edit them, or modify all instances by adjusting the component.

 #### Fills and images